stephank/rvsim/README.md

 ## License

-Rvsim uses the MIT license, but includes portions of Berkeley SoftFloat, which uses the BSD 3-clause license.
+Rvsim uses the MIT license, but includes portions of Berkeley SoftFloat, used when the 'rv32fd' feature is enabled (default).
+Berkely SoftFloat uses the BSD 3-clause license.
 For details, see the [COPYING.md](./COPYING.md) file.